leoduprates/UE4AutomationTest/README.md

 # UE4 Automated Tests With Blueprints

-This project is a simple example of automated testing on Unreal Engine 4 using only blueprints (without cpp code) in the third-person game.
+This project is a simple example of automated testing on Unreal Engine 4 using only blueprints (without cpp code) in the third-person starter kit game.

 ## About The Project